666graham666/C/README.md

 This project implements the game "Tetris" in the C programming language.

 ## skills
-Structured programming
+Structured programming;
-C
-Algorithms
+C;
+Algorithms;
-Team work
+Team work;
-Types and data structures
+Types and data structures;
-DB & Data
+DB & Data;
-Software architecture
+Software architecture.

+projects completed as part of training at school 21